tenjava-2014/libraryaddict-t1/README.md

 __Trap:__ A rune is placed and hidden on the ground.
 Anything stepping on that rune will activate it with a explosion!

 __Wither Summoning:__ I got bored.
 This draws a pentagram on the ground, once finished.
 I use the blood of mbaxter to activate it.

+__Speed:__ Step in this to gain a speed II boost for 5 minutes!

+__Hiding:__ Step in here to hide from other players and monsters while the rune lasts!